 While the cost reporting process is rarely considered enjoyable, it provides an opportunity to reconcile what a district actually spent providing these crucial services to their special education students, and often provides additional reimbursement beyond what they received throughout the year.
 As with taxes, new technology has made the process of data collection and entry far easier than it was in the past.

-Medicaid spending on school-based health accounts for about $4.5 billion of the of the entire Medicaid budget of approximately $400 billion. @FrontlineEdu
+In the latest data available, Medicaid spending on school-based health accounts for about $4.5 billion1 of the of the entire Medicaid budget of approximately $400 billion2.

 While this seems like a minimal expenditure when related to Medicaid as a whole, we must understand that the 2019 IDEA funding outlook is $13.5 billion3.
 In this context we can see what a valuable program Medicaid is for the overall funding of special education in our public education system.